Research Collaboration Program

 - Augmentation products.
 Examples of products include text classifiers that can automatically identify certain issues, like suicidality, or a recommendation engine that could automatically recommend the best resource for a high school student in need of a methadone clinic in Sacramento.
 These will improve Crisis Text Line’s service.
 We’ll also share products with other non-profits for free, to raise the crisis space as a whole.
 (Crisis Text Line has already proven this model twice, having incorporated products built by visiting researchers from Palantir and Pivotal Labs.)

 - Blog posts.
 One Crisis Text Line Communications Team staff member will dedicate time to working with Research Collaborators to identify story ideas.
-These posts won’t require full accuracy; they’ll be written from the perspective of imperfect results in motion.
-The goal is to create a more consistent flow of meaningful stories around crisis in the media.
+Our goal is to create a consistent flow of meaningful stories around crisis in the media.

 To be a Research Collaborator, you must meet the following key requirements: